 - I. Premises IDs are REQUIRED for all livestock showing at the Fair. - II.
-Animal Age See WI Ag Fair Rules, ATCP 160.08 (1) Dairy, items a-j. - III.
+Animal Age - See WI Ag Fair Rules, ATCP 160.08 (1) Dairy, items a-j. - III.
 All cattle must be securely tied. - IV.
-All exhibits must be the result of the labor of the person exhibiting. - V. All livestock must be fed and taken care of by the exhibitor at his/her expense. - VI.
+All exhibits must be the result of the labor of the person exhibiting. - ٧.
+All livestock must be fed and taken care of by the exhibitor at his/her expense. - VI.
 No alcohol or smoking permitted in the exhibit area at any time. - VII.
 Showmanship ages are determined as of January 1 of the current fair year.
 Showmanship classes to be limited to 15 exhibitors, after that, classes will be split. - VIII.
 To have a breed class there must be 4 animals at show. - IX.
-Danish System unless otherwise stated. - X. Exhibitors without live animals can enter project work under 10J Animal Science. - XI.
+Danish System unless otherwise stated. - Χ. Exhibitors without live animals can enter project work under 10J Animal Science. - XI.
 Animals entered must be female. - XII.
 All showmanship class entries must show an animal in the same species. - XIII.
-All exhibitors MUST be YQCA (Youth for the Quality Care of Animals) certified to exhibit at the Lodi Ag Fair and MUST provide a photocopy of their YQCA certificate to the department superintendent. - XIV.
-Dairy Show will start at 8:00am on Saturday.
-Show order is as printed in premium book.
+All exhibitors MUST be YQCA (Youth for the Quality Care of Animals) certified to exhibit at the Lodi Ag Fair and MUST provide a photocopy of their YQCA certificate to the department superintendent.